-All staff are aware of the process for contacting Children's Services for statutory assessments under the Children Act 1989, along with the role they might be expected to play in such assessments.

-- Wherever possible, our school will share safeguarding concerns, or the intention to refer a child to Children's Services, with parents or carers.
+- All staff are aware of the process for making contact with Children's Services for statutory assessments under the Children Act 1989, along with the role they might be expected to play in such assessments. - Wherever possible, the school will share safeguarding concerns, or the intention to refer a child to Children's Services, with parents or carers.
 However, staff will not do so where it is felt that this could place the child at greater risk of harm or impede a criminal investigation.
 On occasions it may be necessary to consult with First Response and/ or the police for advice on when to share information with parents/carers. - If the DSL is not available to discuss an immediate and urgent concern, staff can seek advice from the Deputy DSL.
 They may also seek advice from the 'No Name' consultation line at Medway First Response (9:30-12:30 term time) on 01634 33 1662.
-If anyone other than the DSL makes a referral to external services, then they will inform the DSL, and Head Teacher, as soon as possible. - Staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
+If anyone other than the DSL makes a referral to external services, then they will inform the DSL, and Headteacher, as soon as possible.

+- Staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
 Staff should feel able to check the progress of a case with the DSL, so they can reassure themselves the child is safe, and their welfare is being considered.
 If, in following this process, the staff member remains concerned, it is their responsibility to follow the school's escalation or whistleblowing process. - If a child's situation does not appear to be improving, then the DSL (or the person that made the request for support) will consider a re-referral. - If, after a request for support, or any other planned external intervention, a child's situation does not appear to be improving, the DSL will consider following MSCP escalation procedures to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
 DSLs may request support with this via the Education Safeguarding Service. - All members of staff are made aware of the internal and local Early Help/Family Solutions support services.
 Where a child is being offered or receiving Family Solutions support, staff will be supported to understand their role in any Early Help assessment or intervention.
-This includes identifying emerging problems, liaising with other professionals, and in some cases acting as the lead practitioner. - The DSL will keep all Early Help cases under constant review and consideration will be given to a request for support to First Response if the situation does not appear to be improving or is getting worse (in liaison with the early help practitioner). - St Nicholas CEVC Primary School is an Operation Encompass School.
+This includes identifying emerging problems, liaising with other professionals, and in some cases acting as the lead practitioner. - The DSL will keep all Early Help cases under constant review and consideration will be given to a request for support to First Response if the situation does not appear to be improving or is getting worse (in liaison with the early help practitioner). - St Augustine of Canterbury Catholic Primary is an Operation Encompass School.
 This means we work in partnership with Kent Police to provide support to children experiencing domestic abuse.
-All staff know what Operation Encompass is, and emails are sent to the DSL/Head Teacher, who informs the deputies and any staff on a need to know basis.
+All staff know what Operation Encompass is, and there is a clear process for managing notifications in school.
+(Operation Encompass notifications are received by the DSL and Deputy who carry out a risk assessment in line with safeguarding procedures and in consultation with Medway Children's Services).

-• The child's wishes
+The child's wishes